wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <tt>\-\-keyid-format LONG</tt> requests showing only those keys where both public and private key pair exists.
 This is becuase both are required to sign tags.
    If nothing is returned, there are no keys usable for signing.

-   PROTIP: This agove command was added as Bash shell alias (keyboard shortcut) in <a target="_blank" href="https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh">https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh</a>  so that you can instead just type:
+   PROTIP: This above command was added as Bash shell alias (keyboard shortcut) in <a target="_blank" href="https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh">https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh</a>  so that you can instead just type:

    <pre><strong>gsk</strong></pre>